-Five top-of-the-line Sonys TVs hung over the long wooden bar.
-The expansive projection screens featured sports and more sports.
+Five top-of-the-line Sony TVs hung over the long bar.
+The projection screens featured sports and more sports.
 The good-looking bartenders were ex-college jocks.
 The attractive night waitresses worked days as aspiring models and actresses.

-It was a formula for printing money, but The Milk Bar had been hurting his till and Old Jim was saying things about us.
-None of them were good and only a few of which were true.
+It was a formula for printing money, but The Milk Bar had been hurting his till and O'Sheas owner Old Jim was saying things about us.
+None of it was good and only a few of his stories were true.

 “Fuck em,” Arthur said to Scottie one July evening before opening for the night.
 “They’ll be here long after we’re gone.”

 “I don’t like bad blood.”
 Scottie was Arthur’s best friend.
 He usually followed the older New Yorker’s lead.

 “About what?”
 Arthur was an expert at letting people stew in their own sauce.
 “Baseball?”

 “Suit yourself, but don’t tell me later that I told you so.”